ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `completeAsync` method asynchronously completes this future normally with the result of the given Supplier.
+The `completeAsync` method asynchronously completes the future normally with the result of the given Supplier.

 ```